soyuka/rxrest/README.md

 Because it uses fetch, the RxRest library uses it's core concepts.
 It will add an `Object` compatibility layer to [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) for query parameters and [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers).
 It is also familiar with `Body`-like object, as `FormData`, `Response`, `Request` etc.

-This script depends on `superagent` (for a easier XMLHttpRequest usage, compatible in both node and the browser) and `rxjs`.
-I wish to allow the use of other Reactive libraries in a near future.
+This script depends on `superagent` (for a easier XMLHttpRequest usage, compatible in both node and the browser) and `most.js` for the reactive part.

 ## API